iui2018milc/iui2018milc.github.io/README.md

 ## Submissions
 All papers must be original and not simultaneously submitted to another journal or conference.
 We solicit three types of submissions:
-- Full papers (up to 6 pages)
+- **Full papers** (up to 6 pages)
-- Short papers (up to 4 pages)
+- **Short papers** (up to 4 pages)
-- Demo papers (up to 4 pages)
+- **Demo papers** (up to 4 pages)

-Submissions must follow the standard SigCHI format, using one of the following templates: [LaTeX](https://github.com/sigchi/Document-Formats/tree/master/LaTeX), [Microsoft Word](http://st.sigchi.org/sigchi-paper-template/SIGCHIPaperFormat.docx)
+Submissions must follow the standard SigCHI format, using one of the following templates: [LaTeX](https://github.com/sigchi/Document-Formats/tree/master/LaTeX), [Microsoft Word](http://st.sigchi.org/sigchi-paper-template/SIGCHIPaperFormat.docx).
+Note that **references count towards the page limits**.

-Please submit your paper via [EasyChair](https://easychair.org/conferences/?conf=iui2018milc).
+Please **anonymize your submission (double-blind reviewing policy)** and submit your paper via [EasyChair](https://easychair.org/conferences/?conf=iui2018milc).
 Submissions will be reviewed by at least three members of the program committee.
 Authors of accepted submissions will be required to attend and give a presentation at the workshop.

 ## Important Dates
 - December 17, 2017: Deadline for paper submission